ZachAttakk/adventofcode/2021/readme.md

 It's amazing how coming back to something a few weeks later can clear your head.
 It took only 20 minutes to get the reductions working the way it's supposed to.

 Next we need to calculate the magnitude things.
 I can actually reuse the regex I wrote for finding a pair, and every time just replace the pair with the new answer, making another pair if needed.
 Eventually I end up with a single number.

+### Part 2

+Oh... so I need to add up all possible combinations of numbers and then check what's the highest number...
+This is going to take a while to work out...

+Of course now the amount of work goes up exponentially with the number of lines, because I have to add them all to all of them.
+Oh, it's still done in under 6 seconds.
+Not bad for a bunch of string replacements...